Velkee/xivapi-rust/README.md

 ## Contributing

 Contributions are welcome and much appreciated.
 This is one of my first real Rust projects, so bug reports, code improvements, and feature suggestions are appreciated.

+## License

+This project is licensed under GPL-3.0, see the [LICENSE](https://github.com/Velkee/xivapi-rust/blob/main/LICENSE) for more information.